ThomasRooney/Android-Buck-Boilerplate/README.md

 # Getting started

+If you already have buck and the android sdk, and your `ANDROID_SDK` environment variable set, skip to "Building the application".

 To get started, you need `ant`, which is required to build `buck`.
 Once that's done, run the following sequence of commands to download the three dependencies.

 If you're not using the `ndk`, you don't have to run the `./scripts/get-android-ndk.sh` shell script.